samerlahoud/tutorial-lpwan-iot/ICT-18/perf-evaluation.md

   \caption*{$l$=50 bytes, SF=7}
 \end{figure}

-### Spreading Factors and Packet Reception
+### Spreading Factors and Successful Transmissions
-- For 50 end-devices, the average number of received packets per end-device per hour increases from 6 to 106 when SF decreases from 12 to 7
+- For 50 end-devices, the average number of successful transmissions per end-device per hour increases from 6 to 106 when SF decreases from 12 to 7
 \begin{figure}
 	\centering
   \includegraphics[scale=0.4]{./images/sf-compare-received-packets-nb-users-aloha.eps}
   \caption*{$l$=50 bytes, $\lambda(s) = \frac{d}{T_a(l,s)}$}
 \end{figure}

-### Use Case Conclusion
-- Conclude for use case

 ### Collisions and Capture Effect
 - It is assumed by default that all transmitted signals that collide will fail to be received